anandu06dev/ng4StarterKit/README.md

 };
 ```

-The data mapper logic can be implemented at different places such as data service, repository, factory or required by an
+The data mapper logic can be implemented in different components such as data access services, repositories, factories or
-abstract instance loader class.
-However in CQRS we handle the mapping of data queries from/to DTOs in dedicated command/query
+even required by an abstract instance loader class.
+However in CQRS we manage the mapping of data queries from/to DTOs in
-objects in the application layer in favor of an application service.
+dedicated command/query objects in the application layer in favor of an application service.

 **» REST, HATEOAS and the Data Mapper**<br/>